-In 1997, then-Mayor Edward G. Rendell appointed Karen as President of Philadelphia 2000, the organization that attracted the 2000 Republican National Convention to Philadelphia and served as the City’s official Host Committee.
+Prior to Comcast, in 1997, then-Mayor Edward G. Rendell appointed Karen as President of Philadelphia 2000, the organization that brought the 2000 Republican National Convention to Philadelphia and served as the City’s official Host Committee.
 The Convention attracted 50,000 visitors and won national and international media attention.
 Immediate economic benefits exceeded $300 million.

-Karen served as Special Assistant to State Treasurer Barbara Hafer on her 1990 gubernatorial bid.
+Karen served as Special Assistant to State Treasurer Barbara Hafer during her 1990 gubernatorial bid.
 From 1988-1990, Karen was Special Assistant to United States Senator John Heinz in Washington, D.C.

 Karen received her M.S. from the University of Pennsylvania in 1997.
 She is a 1988 graduate of Dickinson College and the Dickinson Center for European Studies in Bologna, Italy.